 How sleep and stress influence human memory and psychological function.

-Professor Payne will be available to mentor graduate students in the fall
+Professor Payne is open to mentoring graduate students in the fall

 Dr. Payne’s research focuses on how sleep and stress influence human memory and psychological function.